Partially Retargeted Balancing Weights for Causal Effect Estimation Under Positivity Violations: Implementation details

 \section{Implementation details}

-To select the optimal $g(\bm{x})$ set, in terms of error with respect to the ATE, one approach is to examine all possible combinations of functions of covariates in the set $g(\bm{x})$ and select the set that 1) yields a solution to Problem \eqref{eq:our_db}; and 2) minimizes term \eqref{eq:bias_term}.
+To select the optimal $g(\bm{x})$ set, in terms of error with respect to the ATE, one approach is to examine all possible covariate function sets and select the set that 1) yields a solution to Problem \eqref{eq:our_db}; and 2) minimizes term \eqref{eq:bias_term}.
 However, examining all possible covariate subsets is computationally prohibitive, especially as covariate dimension increases.
-Therefore, we propose a greedy algorithm (Algorithm \ref{alg:adaptive}) for identifying an approximately optimal $g(\bm{x})$ subset according to a specific metric of interest aligned with either the model- or design- based perspective on estimator error.
+Therefore, we propose a greedy algorithm (Algorithm \ref{alg:adaptive}) for identifying an approximately optimal $g(\bm{x})$ subset according to a specific metric aligned with either the model- or design-based perspective on estimator error.
 We also propose an additional algorithm (supplementary Algorithm \ref{alg:simple}) that is less computationally intensive than Algorithm \ref{alg:adaptive}; we found these algorithms resulted in estimators with similar performance when there was no correlation between covariates (supplementary Figure \ref{fig:mse_alg_adapt}).
 However, we generally recommend the use of Algorithm \ref{alg:adaptive} if it is not computationally prohibitive.

-From a design-based perspective, selecting the covariate functions that are each conditionally the most strongly predictive of treatment will tend to result in the smallest $g(\bm{x})$ set that yields a solution to Problem \eqref{eq:our_db}.
-While selecting this set may not minimize the design-based components of estimator error, this set does tend to result in smaller design-based estimator error and a simpler interpretation of the resulting estimator.
-Thus, for the design-based metric, we propose and implement the Spearman semipartial correlation; in step four the maximum correlation is used to identify $b^*(\bm{x})$.
+From a design-based perspective, selecting the covariate functions that are each conditionally the most predictive of treatment will tend to result in the smallest $g(\bm{x})$ set that yields a solution to Problem \eqref{eq:our_db}.
+While selecting this set may not minimize the design-based simplification of estimator error, this set does tend to result in smaller design-based estimator error and simpler estimator interpretation.
+Thus, for the design-based metric, we propose and implement Spearman semipartial correlation; in step four, the maximum correlation is used to identify $b^*(\bm{x})$.
 We choose this metric because it is rank-based and reflects the impact of removing a covariate in a hypothetical propensity score model, however other metrics could work well here.
-Our design-based estimator takes the same form as Equation \eqref{eq:estimator} with weights computed with the $g(\bm{x})$ set selected by Algorithm \ref{alg:adaptive}.
+Our design-based estimator then takes the same form as Equation \eqref{eq:estimator} with weights computed with the $g(\bm{x})$ set selected by Algorithm \ref{alg:adaptive}.